hibernate/hibernate-orm/documentation/status.md

 	for an example.
 * I really like the idea of each chapter having a "Related Topics" (?)sidebar(?).
 See userGuide/chapters/HQL.xml for an example.
 I am not sure `<sidebar/>` is the best element for this concept, but I could not find a better one on cursory glance.
+I noticed `literallayout` used in a few DocBook examples for something similar.